shaikhuss/ShaikHussainArshad-Naushad/README.md

 SIMD Instruction Set for faster Mathematical Operations and implemented the data structure Hot and Cold to help in cache hits (5X boost)

 Multithreaded Audio Engine
-Audio Engine with 28 threads
+Audio Engine with 28 threads working concurrently to provide maximum performance

 ZombieAI
 Programmed a survivor AI for a zombie survival game with the ability to aim, avoid enemies and navigate the map by implementing a "Hivemind"